reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 <Recap>

-- You can combine reducer with context to let any component read and update state above it.
+- You can combine reducer with context to let any Component read and update state above it.
-- To provide state and the dispatch function to components below:
+- To provide state and the dispatch function to Components below:
   1. Create two contexts (for state and for dispatch functions).
-  2. Provide both contexts from the component that uses the reducer.
+  2. Provide both contexts from the Component that uses the reducer.
-  3. Use either context from components that need to read them.
+  3. Use either context from Components that need to read them.
-- You can further declutter the components by moving all wiring into one file.
+- You can further declutter the Components by moving all wiring into one file.
-  - You can export a component like `TasksProvider` that provides context.
+  - You can export a Component like `TasksProvider` that provides context.
   - You can also export custom Hooks like `useTasks` and `useTasksDispatch` to read it.
 - You can have many context-reducer pairs like this in your app.